jichaojoyce/Dog-Breed-Classifier/Dog Breed Classifier Report.md

 Step 7: Test Your Algorithm

 ### Metrics
-Accuracy is a common metric for classifiers, it takes into account the true positives and true negatives with equal weight.
+Accuracy is a common metric for classifiers, defined as the true breed prediction among the whole predictions.

-$$\frac{true breed prediction}{dataset size}$$
+<sub>\frac{true breed prediction}{dataset size}</sub>

-This metric was used when evaluating classifier because false
+The categorical cross-entroy

 ## II.
 Analysis
 _(approx. 2-4 pages)_